parflow/parflow/README.md

 ### User Manual

-A version of the user manual is available at github : [Parflow Users Manual](https://github.com/parflow/parflow/blob/master/parflow-manual.pdf)
+A version of the user manual is available at GitHub: [Parflow Users Manual](https://github.com/parflow/parflow/blob/master/parflow-manual.pdf)

+A web version of the user manual is also available on [Read the Docs](https://parflow.readthedocs.io/en/latest/index.html)

 The user manual for Parflow may be built as part of the build when Latex is available on the system.
 Adding the